 “Hell Hath No Fury was made to celebrate complex acts of resistance by so many women that have gone unheralded and unwritten about for far, far too long.
 While the character of Marie DuJardin was actually influenced by several women who did incredible things during WW2—including my grandmother, Anne Armstrong (British Army, 1941-1943)—the film portrays the spirit of these women and the complexity of their circumstances through the vehicle of a fully fictional narrative.”Jesse V. Johnson

 My problems with Hell Hath No Fury rest with the script.
 There’s a distinct lack of characters who are anything resembling likable.
-The Americans, especially Jerry (Timothy V. Murphy, Snowpiercer, Sons of Anarchy) are anything but the good guys.
+The Americans, especially Jerry (Timothy V. Murphy, Snowpiercer, Breach) are anything but the good guys.
 The only thing that makes them better than Von Bruckner is that they aren’t Nazis.